The Big L.

 "The Big L." is a song by Swedish pop duo Roxette.
-Written by Per Gessle, it was released as the third single from their third studio album, Joyride (1991), on 26 August 1991.
-The song became a top ten hit in Belgium, Ireland and Sweden, and was the highest-charting single released from Joyride in France.
-It also reached the top twenty in a number of other countries, including Australia, Austria, Finland, Germany, the Netherlands, Spain and Switzerland.
+Written by Per Gessle, it was released on 12 August 1991 by EMI Records as the third single from their third studio album, Joyride (1991).
+The song is produced by Clarence Öfwerman and became a top-10 hit in Belgium, Ireland and Sweden and was the album's highest-charting single in France, where it reached number 24.
 Despite a US radio mix of the song appearing on CD versions of the single, it was never released as a single in North America.

 Critical reception

-Aberdeen Press and Journal commented on the song, that "they can still bang out a decent tune."
-AllMusic editor Bryan Buss wrote in his review of Joyride, that "The Big L." follows "in the successful vein Gessle and Fredriksson mined with "The Look".
-Swedish newspaper Expressen called it a "peppery pop song adorned with details from old rock 'n' roll".
+Scottish Aberdeen Press and Journal stated that "they can still bang out a decent tune."
+AllMusic editor Bryan Buss wrote in his review of Joyride, that "The Big L." follows in the successful vein Gessle and Fredriksson mined with "The Look".
+Swedish Expressen called it a "peppery pop song adorned with details from old rock 'n' roll".
 I Dag described it as "classic pop that could just as well be Gyllene Tider in the 90s".
-Kim Såtvedt from Norwegian newspaper Laagendalsposten noted it as a "useful up-tempo song".
-Music & Media wrote that the song is "again proof of Per Gessle's knack for writing pleasant pop underpinned by rocking beats.
+Kim Såtvedt from Norwegian Laagendalsposten named it a "useful up-tempo song".
+A reviewer from Music & Media wrote that the song is "again proof of Per Gessle's knack for writing pleasant pop underpinned by rocking beats.
 The casual but economic production further adds to the song's power."